Geezering/ahmm/md_docs3/Conceptual_Art.md

 - His work often took the form of text, questioning the role of meaning and context in art
 # Three Short Points for Each Artist
 ## Art & Language
-1
-- Used words and discussions as art
+1. Used words and discussions as art
-- 2
-- Challenged who defines art
+2. Challenged who defines art
-- 3
-- Focused on ideas and collaboration
+3. Focused on ideas and collaboration
 ## Vito Acconci
-1
-- Used his body in performance art
+1. Used his body in performance art
-- 2
-- Explored boundaries and discomfort
+2. Explored boundaries and discomfort
-- 3
-- Prioritised action over object
+3. Prioritised action over object
 ## Marina Abramović
-1
-- Tested physical and mental limits in performances
+1. Tested physical and mental limits in performances
-- 2
-- Involved the audience directly
+2. Involved the audience directly
-- 3
-- Focused on experience, not objects
+3. Focused on experience, not objects
 ## John Baldessari
-1
-- Mixed images with text to question meaning
+1. Mixed images with text to question the meaning
-- 2
-- Used humour to challenge art traditions
+2. Used humour to challenge art traditions
-- 3
-- Delegated art-making to others
+3. Delegated art-making to others
 ## Joseph Kosuth
-1
-- Used language and definitions as art
+1. Used language and definitions as art
-- 2
-- Explored what makes something art
+2. Explored what makes something art
-- 3
-- Valued ideas over objects
+3. Valued ideas over objects

 ## In Simple Terms for Students
 ## Conceptual Art
 - Is about the idea behind the artwork, not how it looks or what it’s made from[1][2][3][4][5][7]
 - The artists often used ordinary materials, words, or actions to get their ideas across, sometimes making art that anyone could recreate by following instructions[1][2]
-- Their work makes us question what art is, who decides, and whether the object itself matters-or if the idea is enough
+- Their work makes us question what art is, who decides, and whether the object itself matters, or if the idea is enough
 # Sources
 1
 - [[1] Conceptual art - Wikipedia](https://en.wikipedia.org/wiki/Conceptual_art)